 Health and Medical Research

-Western Sydney University is the next major player in the health and medical research space.
-We are focused on ensuring that our research programs are expanded and delivered with increasing haste and scale and have a direct and measurable impact on communities near and far.
+We are focused on ensuring that our research programs are expanded and delivered with increasing haste and scale, and have a direct and measurable impact on Australian communities, beginning with people of Western Sydney.

 Our School of Medicine was established with the aspirations of a community of almost two million people living in the most multicultural, complex, urban area in Australia.
 Whose medical services and resources have consistently lagged behind the rest of Sydney.

 We are dealing head-on with the unique health issues plaguing Western Sydney, and committed to enhancing the quality and accessibility of health care, medical training and research across the region.